2024 Market Hours

 • New Hut - A new First Aid hut significantly reduces reliance on the City of Carmel Emergency responders.

-• New Recycling Program - Thanks to this new initiative, recycling outpaced landfill waste by almost two to one, far surpassing the goal, as much more that could be recycled than ever dreamed possible.
+• New Recycling Program - Thanks to this new initiative, recycling outpaced landfill waste by almost two to one, far surpassing the goal, as much more could be recycled than ever dreamed possible.

 • New Scholarship Program - A new essay contest and scholarship program called the Kulturecke Student Docent Scholarship is launched.
 Each of the awarded students received scholarships to contribute toward their education while also participating in cultural education at the Market.